9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Change Up Your Accent Colors

-Updating the color palette of a space isn’t just limited to your bedroom, though.
+Updating a space's color palette isn’t just limited to your bedroom, though.

 One of the easiest ways to make any room feel fresh is to give it a new accent color.